Frojd/wagtail-geo-widget/README.md

 ### With a address field

-The panel accepts a `address_field` if you want to the map in coordiation with a geo-lookup.
+The panel accepts a `address_field` if you want to the map in coordiation with a geo-lookup (like the screenshot on top).

 ```python